What to Know About Migraine With Aura

 Coping with Migraine with Aura

-Treating migraine with aura should consist of a combination of acute and preventative medication.
+Treating migraines with aura should consist of a combination of acute and preventative medication.
 However, according to Todd Schwedt, MD, if your symptoms have an immediate onset, last longer than 60 minutes or do not completely resolve, medical attention is required.
 If you experience additional symptoms, such as weakness on one side of the body, change in consciousness or level of alertness, it’s time to see a doctor.
 Migraine with aura also increases the risk of stroke – because of this, treating other stroke risk factors and avoiding certain medications is important and should be discussed with your physician.